Storm Debi to batter Ireland with gusts of up to 130km/h

 The UK Met Office has also issued a yellow wind and rain warning for all of Northern Ireland on Monday, while an amber warning will apply in the southeast of the region around Newry and Downpatrick.

-The yellow warning came into effect at 3am on Monday and applies until 2pm, while the amber warning applies between 6am and midday.
+The yellow warning came into effect at 3am on Monday and applies until 2pm, while the amber warning is in effect from 6am until midday.

 It said heavy rain and strong winds may bring disruption and flooding to parts of the region.